-Over the last 13-14 months since the onset of Covid, things have changed.
+Over the last couple of years, things have changed.
 We’ve been forced to slow down, to reassess and really think about what’s important.
 Things we previously took for granted have taken centre stage in our lives again and for many, it’s been humbling.
 By disconnecting through physical distancing, we were forced to re-examine connection, and the importance of it in our lives.

 There really is nothing more important than connection.
-This has become so clear in the last year.
+This has become so clear in the last 2 years or so.
 We NEED each other.
 Many of us have also realised the importance of the kindness of others, be it from family, friends, acquaintances or strangers.
 The kindness of others have made the biggest difference in a year of tremendous challenges.
 Kindness truly makes the world go round.

 Kind kids are our kind of kids.
 That is why, this Easter, instead of giving eggs, we encouraged giving kindness.
 And we also wanted to hear about it!
 You shared your kids’ kind deeds with us and we were blown away by the gorgeous tales of thoughtfulness and compassion.